 While your PC is not giving you the ability to earn money in the form of Bitcoins, there are a lot of computers specially designed to mine bitcoins.
 The Bitcoin Miner is a machine for dedicated bitcoin mining process.

-There are plenty of bitcoin miners available, but when selecting one you should consider a few things:
+There are plenty of bitcoin miners available, but when selecting the one you should consider a few things:

 Hash Rate – This is the number of calculations your hardware can do in a second.
 Measuring units of Hash rate are MegaHash/sec, GigaHash/sec, TeraHash/sec.

-Energy consumption – All the calculations generated while mining take time and in this case, power.
+Energy consumption – All the calculations generated while mining takes time and in this case, power.
 It is worth checking your bitcoin miner consumption to know how much you are going to spend on electricity.

 Here is a short guide on how to calculate which miner you should get: https://www.coindesk.com/information/mining-profitability/